zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation07.md

 ### Objective

-The name server must answer DNS queris over both the UDP and TCP over port 53
+The name server must answer DNS queries over both the UDP and TCP over port 53

 This test case fulfils the requirements 2.3.1 in the "Technical requirements for authoritative name servers" document